 — The Way I See It

-Filmed by Mich Fillion (Southern Souls), the back-to-back performances that make up the final footage in Ginger Nation were shot continuously and without prior rehearsal, in order to capture the natural idiosyncrasies of live theatre.
+Filmed by Mitch Fillion (Southern Souls), the back-to-back performances that make up the final footage in Ginger Nation were shot continuously and without prior rehearsal, in order to capture the natural idiosyncrasies of live theater.
 The result is an immediate interpretation of a well-crafted and exercised performance.
 Fillion’s expert eye for capturing live musicians finds a natural ease with comedy and allows the storytelling to shine in this intimate piece about modern parenting.

 IT GETS REDDER!